HariSekhon/Google-Maps-Restaurants/README.md

 Finds and opens browser tabs of restaurants within a 2km radius which have a 4.5+ star rating (both configurable).

-I use this a lot as I travel the world as I'm always looking for good places to eat and recording the best ones, are you can see in my extensive worldwide [Travel Tips](https://tinyurl.com/hari-travels).
+I use this a lot as I travel the world since I'm always looking for good places to eat and recording the best ones, are you can see in my extensive worldwide [Travel Tips](https://tinyurl.com/hari-travels).

 ## Setup Instructions